Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: The bound matter system coupled to the electromagnetic continuum

-In Fig.~(\ref{fig:gs-density-BOPES-NRQED-QM}), we show the results of the atomic and molecular light-matter systems for the free space and the cavity settings.
-For the atomic system in Fig.~(\ref{fig:gs-density-BOPES-NRQED-QM}a), we compute the difference between the ground-state density $\delta n(x)$ of the free space case ($\lambda=0.0009$) and when we enhance the coupling to the discretized continuum with cavity with couplings ($\lambda=0.0012, 0.0019$).
+In Fig.~\ref{fig:gs-density-BOPES-NRQED-QM}, we show the results of the atomic and molecular light-matter systems for the free-space and the cavity settings.
+For the atomic system in Fig.~\ref{fig:gs-density-BOPES-NRQED-QM}a, we compute the difference between the ground-state density $\delta n(x)$ of the free space case ($\lambda=0.0009$) and when we enhance the coupling to the discretized continuum with cavity with couplings $\lambda=0.0012, 0.0019$.
 Although relatively small, we find that there are cavity-induced modifications of the ground-state density (i.e. atomic system is more bound) when we change the photonic continuum using a cavity.
-For the molecular light-matter in Fig.~(\ref{fig:gs-density-BOPES-NRQED-QM}b), we show the photon-mode-dependent dissociation energy of the ground-state PoPES where we find that it becomes more difficult to break a chemical bond when the cavity mode enhances the coupling to discretized continuum.
-These results highlights that ground-state properties of bound systems can be modified when the coupling to the photonic continuum is enhanced, for example, using an optical cavity.
+For the molecular light-matter in Fig.~\ref{fig:gs-density-BOPES-NRQED-QM}b, we show the photon-mode-dependent dissociation energy of the ground-state PoPES where we find that it becomes more difficult to break a chemical bond when the cavity mode enhances the coupling to discretized continuum.
+On the other hand, if we would change the photonic environment to have less photonic density of modes in the relevant frequency range, we would actually observe the opposite effect.
+These results highlight that ground-state properties of bound systems can be modified when the coupling to the photonic continuum is changed, for example, using an optical cavity.
+The specific effect will depend on the properties of the cavity, i.e., how it re-arranges the mode strengths locally, and on the matter system, i.e., in which range of energies the matter wave function has occupations~\cite{svendsen2023theory}.